mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 Encapsulation in Ruby is implemented through the creation of objects and exposing only those behaviours and attributes of the object through public methods that are actually needed by other objects to interact with that object.

 Encapsulation helps with data protection, reduces dependencies within the program and also makes the software program easier to maintain.
+It also helps the programmer to think on a new level of abstraction as the objects represent real world nouns.

 ### Example